takuya0206/slackMessageLogger/README.md

 This is a tool for logging slack messages with Google Spreadsheet in order to allow you to analyze communication in the workplace.

 ## What You Can Do
-By using this, you can analyze communication in your Slack workspace such as how active each channel is, who is mentioned the most, a member mentions who the most etc. For example, you can utilize it to know how onboarding is going well.
+By using this, you can analyze communication in your Slack workspace such as how active each channel is, who is mentioned the most, whom a member mentions, etc. For example, you can utilize it to know how onboarding is going well.

 ### Output in Google Spreadsheet
 #### message sheet